 ii.
 If used, discuss how prevention of double counting of assets is ensured.

-Guidance Note: Examples of considerations include: (1) if the subsidy is provided by a downstream company, and the carrying value of the downstream company is reported as an asset on the company’s books, where is the offsetting liability reported; or (2) if the subsidy is provided by another block of business within the company, is the subsidy included in cash-flow testing of the “other block.”
+Guidance Note: Examples of considerations include: (1) if the subsidy is provided by a downstream company, and the carrying value of the downstream company is reported as an asset on the company’s books, where is the offsetting liability reported; or (2) if the subsidy is provided by another block of business within the company, is the subsidy included in cash-flow testing of the “other block”.

 f.
 Interest Crediting Strategy – Description of interest crediting strategy.

+g.
 Interest Bonus – Description of any interest bonuses included in the model.

 10. Exclusion Tests – The following information regarding the deterministic and stochastic exclusion tests, if calculated: